ZenithGn/ZenithGn/README.md

 </div>

-- 🌱 I’m currently learning more about cloud computing and AI.
+- 🌱 I’m currently learning more about information system.
-- 📫 How to reach me: [Email](mailto:zenithgn@example.com)
+- 📫 How to reach me: [Email](lehanguyenkhoa.2012@gmail.com)

 <div align="center">